Askuno API.

 Operators can inspect completed bounty claims, create dry-run execution receipts, prepare branch work in private, generate owner-gated live packets, and record observed bounty outcomes.
 These routes are internal operator surfaces: they do not submit PRs, claim external bounties, move money, expose payment receiver references, or change live credit authority without explicit owner approval.

-The public builder path stays simpler: sign up, issue an account token, browse the candidate catalog, start activated Askuno bounty work, build with covered Askuno credits, submit private code evidence, then wait for the third-party bounty program to approve and pay.
+The public builder path stays simpler: register, browse the candidate catalog, start registered bounty work, build with covered Askuno credits, submit private code evidence, then wait for the third-party bounty program to approve and pay.

 Credits.

 Credits are Askuno's task budget unit.
-New accounts receive 500 free credits via the signup grant, and activated Askuno bounty work can issue a larger bounty-work free cap for claimable work.
+New accounts receive 500 free credits via the signup grant, and registered bounty work can issue a larger bounty-work free cap for claimable work.

 Check balance